The Great Commission

 Through ITEC’s travels, we have seen a global church responding in obedience to the Great Commission call placed on their lives.
 The hope of the world is not missionaries from the US going to the ends of the Earth.
 The hope of the world is Christ, and He is calling all believers to use their gifts, talents, and abilities uniquely in His work.

-The most basic explanation of why ITEC exists is to inspire Great Commission participation.
-This is a broad vision that applies to churches in the US working overseas, believers around the world sending missionaries to unreached people groups, or those praying and supporting these efforts.
-We desire to see a global Church engaged in Great Commission participation, however God has uniquely called them to participate.
+The most basic explanation of why ITEC exists is to see the Great Commission accomplished.
+This is a broad vision that applies to churches in the US that are working overseas, Christ followers around the world reaching unreached people groups in their areas, and those who are praying and supporting these efforts.
+We desire to see the global Church engaged in the Great Commission, however God has uniquely gifted them to participate.

 Exploring Great Commission participation starts with taking a posture of humility, submission, and personal education.
-Here are some great resources that can start you on the journey towards understanding and education.
+Here are some great resources that can start you on the journey towards understanding the task of the Great Commission.

 Learn About the Persecuted Church